 Travelling around the Gulf of Gökova

 Bodrum’s beautiful peninsula is perfect for holidaymakers who are looking for a subdued and relaxing atmosphere.
 There are charming villages on the tranquil bays all around the area.
 On the south coast, sandy beaches with orange and tangerine groves border the shoreline.
-Nearby Akyarlar enjoys a well-deserved reputation for its fine, white sand, recognised as one of the best beaches in the world.
+Nearby, Akyarlar enjoys a well-deserved reputation for its fine, white sand, recognised as one of the world’s best beaches.
 The picturesque village of Yalikavak has white-washed houses along its narrow streets, adorned with cascading bougainvillaea.

 Chartering a crewed yacht will allow you to explore the quiet coves, citrus groves and tree-covered islands with the benefit of their local knowledge.
 Torba is 8 kilometres north of Bodrum.
 It is a modern village with a pleasant marina.
 Half an hour from Bodrum is the famous Grotto of Karaada (Black Island).
 You can swim in the warm mineral waters which flow from the rocks.

 The waters are believed to beautify the complexion!